“Lingering diseases are still curable, those whose regard such diseases as incurable have not actually mastered the skills.”

 – Yellow Emperor’s Canon of Medicine · Spiritual Pivot

 Initial visits generally last from 30 to 60 minutes.
 Your acupuncturist will take a detailed health history, perform a physical exam, and provide you with your unique treatment plan.
 During your first exam, your acupuncturist will spend time getting to know you and your health concerns.
-You may be asked a wide range of questions about your symptoms, eating, exercise, sleep habits, emotional states and anything that may offer insight into your health.
-Your practitioner will also employ diagnostic tools that are unique to acupuncture and TCM such as tongue and pulse diagnosis.
+You may be asked many questions about your symptoms, eating, exercise, sleep habits, emotional states, and anything that may offer insight into your health.
+Your practitioner will also employ diagnostic tools unique to acupuncture and TCM, like tongue and pulse diagnosis.

 Once your acupuncturist has gathered enough information, you'll receive a comprehensive diagnosis and a treatment plan that will explain:

 - Your underlying imbalances